[111]-strained spin ice: Localization of thermodynamically deconfined monopoles: Ground states and excitations

 Much of the model can be understood by examining the $2^4 = 16$ spin configurations on a single tetrahedron, see \autoref{fig:configs}.
 Six of these have two spins pointing in and two spins pointing out of the tetrahedron; we refer to these states as \textit{Type 0} configurations.
-Pointing ``in'' and ``out'' corresponds to $\sigma = +1$ and $\sigma=-1$ in the notation of \autoref{eq:Hamiltonian}.
 Any configuration where every tetrahedron follows this ``two-in-two-out'' rule, also known as the ``ice rule''~\cite{bernal1933}, is a ground state of isotropic nearest-neighbor spin ice.
 As pointed out by Anderson~\cite{anderson1956ordering}, there is an extensive entropy of such ground states, originally estimated by Pauling~\cite{pauling1935} in the context of water ice~\cite{giauque_entropy_1936}.
 Flipping a single spin out of a two-in-two-out ground state creates a pair of excitations that take the form of three-in-one-out and one-in-three-out tetrahedra.
 These are the famous emergent magnetic monopoles~\cite{Castelnovo2008}, which we call \textit{Type 1} configurations.
 Once created, monopoles can move independently through further spin flips and only annihilate if they meet a monopole of the opposite sign.
 Eight of the sixteen spin configurations on a tetrahedron correspond to a single monopole.
-The remaining two ``double monopole'' configurations have all four spins pointing in the same direction, and we call these \textit{Type 2} configurations.
+The remaining two ``double monopole'' configurations have all four spins pointing either in or out, and we call these \textit{Type 2} configurations.